Regulated/Registered Research Institution Use

 • SCVSEFA awards First, Second, and Honorable Mention ribbons based on scientific merit.
 Approximately 40% of Championship projects receive scientific category awards.
 Grand prize winners, Isabelle Stone and Castro Family Award winners, and GP alternates automatically receive a 1st Place Category Award.

-• Eight to ten outstanding projects in the high school division (grades 9–12) win Grand Prize Awards and an all-expense-paid trip to the Regeneron International Science and Engineering Fair (ISEF).
+• Ten to twelve outstanding projects in the high school division (grades 9–12) win Grand Prize Awards and an all-expense-paid trip to the Regeneron International Science and Engineering Fair (ISEF).

 • Twelve outstanding projects in the middle school division (grades 6–8) receive the Isabelle Stone Award (biological sciences) or the Castro Family Award (physical sciences) and an all-expense-paid trip to the California Science & Engineering Fair (CSEF) in Los Angeles.